-If you are married: Your original marriage certificate and a photocopy.
+If you are married: Your original marriage certificate issued by Central Registry (Consejo Supremo Electoral - CSE) and a photocopy.

-If you were previously married: Your original divorce or spouse’s death certificate, and a photocopy.
+If you were previously married: Your original divorce or spouse’s death certificate, issued by Central Registry (Consejo Supremo Electoral - CSE) and a photocopy.

-If you are older than 16 years of age: The original police certificate from your country of current residence and countries where you have resided for more than six months since age 16.
-NOTE: Nicaraguan police certificates are only valid for 60 days, so if the certificate you previously submitted to NVC will be more than 60 days old at the time of your visa interview, please obtain a new certificate and bring it to your interview.
+If you are older than 16 years of age: The original police certificate from your country of current residence and countries where you have resided for more than one (1) year since age 16.
+NOTE: Nicaraguan police certificates are only valid for two (2) years.
+Police certificates issued by police stations “Faustino Ruiz” or “Plaza El Sol” are not accepted.

 If you have ever been convicted of a crime: Bring to your visa interview all documentation (arrest and court records) concerning all arrests, even if the charges were dropped or you were acquitted, pardoned or given amnesty.
 In addition, you must provide a copy of the statute under which you were arrested and a translation of the statute into English.

-If you have served in any country’s military: Military records and a photocopy.
+If you have served in any country’s military: Military records and a photocopy translated

 If you are adopted: Adoption papers or custody documents, and a photocopy.
-Please visit our website for more information.
+Please email ManaguaIV@state.gov for additional instructions.